Power Your Savings with Palmetto Solar

 How much does a solar power system cost?

 The cost of your solar power system will vary based on a number of factors including your location, the size and complexity of your solar array, installation fees in your area, and the amount of energy storage you require.
-That said, solar technologies have never been more affordable and each dollar paid gets you closer to energy independence.
-During the initial consultation, survey, and design process, we’ll work with you to outline your overall costs as well as financing options and any incentives you may be eligible for.
+That said, solar technologies have never been more efficient or affordable.
+When selecting the right system for your home, we'll work with you to outline your overall costs as well as financing options and any incentives you may be eligible for.

 How can I pay for my solar power system?
 Are there financing options available?

-Solar equipment and installation costs aren’t a cash-only thing—there are several financing options available.
+Solar energy system and installation costs aren’t a cash-only thing—there are several financing options available.
 Two of the more common options are 1) a solar energy loan, which functions like a home improvement loan and 2) an energy efficiency mortgage designed to help homeowners fund updates on fixtures and features.
 Property Assessed Clean Energy programs are also available in some states, and grant homeowners upfront funding which they then repay over time through higher property taxes.
 If you’re interested in financing a solar energy system, Palmetto’s dedicated customer care team is available to help clarify your options and identify which solution might work best for your needs.

 How do solar tax incentives and rebates work?

 When will I make my money back?

-Most homeowners can anticipate a break-even point or payback period between nine and twelve years.
+Many homeowners want to know when they will reach their break-even point or payback date.
 This is when your total energy savings will exceed your total installation costs, and varies based on a number of factors, including the cost of electricity in your area, the amount of energy you use relative to the amount of energy you produce, the size and complexity of your solar energy system, your energy storage capacity, your eligibility for local and federal incentives, and your preferred financing method.
 That said, while electricity rates continue to rise, clean technologies have never been more affordable or efficient, resulting in a faster return on investment.
 Most current estimates for the average solar payback period in the U.S. fall between roughly 6 and 12 years.